Evidence-Based Clinical Management of Advanced and Castration-Resistant Prostate Cancer (2018)

 Off-label or Unapproved Use of Drugs or Devices

-It is the policy of the AUA to require the disclosure of all references to off-label or unapproved uses of drugs or devices prior to the presentation of educational content.
 The audience is advised that this continuing medical education activity may contain reference(s) to off-label or unapproved uses of drugs or devices.
 Please consult the prescribing information for full disclosure of approved uses.

 - 5.25 AMA PRA Category 1 Credit™